-For a movie depicting humanity’s early ancestors, and the very struggle to survive, you might be surprised to learn that the title of this film actually refers to the nickname given to a domesticated wolf.
+For a movie depicting humanity’s early ancestors, and the very struggle to survive, you might be surprised to learn that the title of this film, Alpha, refers to the nickname given to a domesticated wolf.

 I certainly was.